 Under the system of parallel exemption created by section 10 of the CA, agreements that would fall within the safe harbour created by the Vertical Block Exemption (see EU chapter) if they had an effect on trade between EU member states will also be exempt from the chapter I prohibition.
-Where an agreement satisfies the conditions of the Vertical Block Exemption, the 'safe harbour' means that neither the OFT nor the UK courts can determine that the agreement infringes article 81, or the chapter I prohibition, unless a prior decision (having only prospective effect) is taken by the OFT or the European Commission to 'withdraw' the benefit of the Vertical Block Exemption from the agreement (see EU chapter).
+Where an agreement satisfies the conditions of the Vertical Block Exemption, the 'safe harbour' means that neither the OFT nor the UK courts can determine that the agreement infringes article 101, or the chapter I prohibition, unless a prior decision (having only prospective effect) is taken by the OFT or the European Commission to 'withdraw' the benefit of the Vertical Block Exemption from the agreement (see EU chapter).
+In the context of its review of the Vertical Block Exemption (see EU chapter), the European Commission has proposed that the market share ceiling for application of the Vertical Block Exemption's safe harbour should be applied in relation to buyers as well as suppliers.
+This may have significant consequences in the UK in light of the relatively high levels of concentration in the retail and distribution sectors.
+Any such change at EU level would, of course, apply equally in relation to the chapter I prohibition by virtue of the parallel exemption system.